 - Unilateral or bilateral lower limb motor and/or sensory abnormality.

 - Bowel and/or bladder dysfunction with saddle and perineal anaesthesia.

 - The normal ranges of movement are outlined in the relevant sections below.

-- Examination of the spine must also include examination of the shoulders and examination of the hips to exclude these joints as a cause of the symptoms.
+- Examination of the spine must also include examination of the shoulders and hips to exclude these joints as a cause of the symptoms.

-- A thorough examination of sensation, tone, power and reflexes should be performed (see separate article Neurological History and Examination).
+- A thorough examination of sensation, tone, power and reflexes should be performed (see the separate Neurological History and Examination article).

 - Always consider the possibility of acute spinal cord compression, which is a neurosurgical emergency.

-- All peripheral pulses should also be checked, as vascular claudication in the upper and lower limbs can mimic symptoms of radiculopathy or canal stenosis (see separate articles Cardiovascular History and Examination and Pulse Examination).
+- All peripheral pulses should also be checked, as vascular claudication in the upper and lower limbs can mimic symptoms of radiculopathy or canal stenosis (see the separate Cardiovascular History and Examination and Pulse Examination articles).

 - The assessment should include psychological, occupational and socio-economic factors, which may either play a role in the cause of back problems, or be severely adversely affected as a result of back problems.

 - Waddell's signs have been used to indicate non-organic or psychological component to chronic low back pain: